Last update: 02/06/2021

 Lisa Vittozzi was born Pieve di Cadore, not far from Cortina d’Ampezzo, in Northern Italy.

-Even as Lisa Vittozzi already has an impressive medal collection consisting of two silver medals from Biathlon World Championships, an Olympic bronze medal as well as two Biathlon World Championships bronze medals, there is every reason to believe that there is more to come.
+Even as Lisa Vittozzi already has an impressive medal collection consisting of two silver medals from Biathlon World Championships, an Olympic bronze medal as well as two Biathlon World Championships bronze medals, there is every reason to believe that there is more to come and several pundits see her, Marketa Davidova and Elvira Oeberg as the most likely biathletes to dominate on the women’s side in a few years.

 During the women’s relay of the 2015 Biathlon World Championships in Kontiolahti, just about a month after her 20th birthday, Lisa Vittozzi put in an impeccable relay leg for the Italian team.
 Rapidly hitting ten of ten, she was in fourth place at the first exchange, less than five seconds behind the leaders.
 Together with her team mates Karin Oberhofer, Nicole Gontier and Dorothea Wierer, Lisa Vittozzi picked up her first major medal, a relay bronze medal.